someonesdad1/plib/README.md

 # 2026 /plib work done

     - 17 Mar
-        - Gemini has been coaching me on an overall strategy for refactoring plus the much more intense desire to type annotate all the core stuff.
+        - Gemini (Google's AI) has been coaching me on an overall strategy for refactoring plus the much more intense desire to type annotate all the core stuff.
+I'd like to acknowledge my thanks to both the Google engineers and the Gemini AI for the invaluable help.
+This tool is what I read as science fiction when I was a kid.

             - iterutil.py got partially type annotated and this was a severe test, as it's much more complicated than what I'll run into.
     - 14 Mar
         - dp\*.py files linted
         - Policies